 Must-read: Employee Equity: How Much?

-Travis Jamison is the owner of the investing community investing.io, and is the VC who is frequently anti-VC.
-He generally prefers to focus on company sustainability vs what he views as “just aiming for the next round”.
-He writes checks of his own instead of through a fund, so he’s able to keep a more longterm focus in mind, aiming for helping build quality companies over the longterm for those who the traditional VC model may not fit.
-He founded Smash.vc, which just so happens to be the site you’re on right now (gasp!).
+Travis Jamison is the owner of the investing community investing.io, and is the VC who is frequently “anti-VC“.
+He generally prefers to focus on company sustainability and cashflow vs what he views as “just aiming for the next round”.
+He writes checks of his own instead of through a fund, so he’s able to keep a more longterm focus in mind, aiming to help build quality companies over the longterm for those who the traditional VC model may not fit.
+He is the founder of Smash.vc, which just so happens to be the site you’re on right now (gasp!).

 The first thing you read when you land on Benedict Evans’ blog is ‘I try to work out what’s going on and what will happen next’.
 Ben is a VC at Andreessen Horowitz.
 The most useful part of the blog is the Newsletter, a weekly email sent on Sundays with the most interesting stuff on tech and includes Ben’s thoughts on the topics.
 Over 30,000 founders, investors and entrepreneurs receive the newsletter every week.